Tom Biggs

+Rugby career

 Biggs had not played any club rugby before joining the Yorkshire U18s, having only played with his school team at Hymers College.
 Biggs was spotted by the then Tykes Academy boss Stuart Lancaster and was asked to join the Tykes' Academy side.

 Before the 2004–05 Zurich Premiership season, Biggs was considering a part-time rugby career with National Division Two team Harrogate, having failed to make an appearance in the Leeds Tykes first team.
 At the time, he was working in a cinema and in a pea factory to supplement his life as a business student at Leeds Metropolitan University, but by the end of the season he had collected a Powergen Cup winners medal.

 He had been recalled by Tykes coach Phil Davies on the eve of the season as the club were forced to call on all their resources when faced with an injury crisis with Phil Christophers, Diego Albanese, Tim Stimpson and Iain Balshaw all unable to play.
 Biggs was included in the pre-season warm up games and was picked in the starting line up for the opening game of the season against Gloucester Rugby on 5 September 2004, making his full debut in a 16–21 defeat at Headingley.

 Biggs also featured in the next game against Leicester Tigers, scoring a try in a 20–42 defeat.
-He was first to react to a Gordon Ross cross field kick and chipped on ahead of Austin Healey to collect the ball and evade the cover tackle to touch down.
-The try was later short-listed for the Gillette Try of the season at the Zurich Awards.
+He was first to react to a Gordon Ross cross-field kick and chipped on ahead of Austin Healey to collect the ball and evade the cover tackle to touch down.
+The try was later short-listed for the Gillette Try of the Season at the Zurich Awards.